tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `main` now points to commit `5c7893c` & we lose the commit `9cda0ca`.

+git reset takes a commit name as its parameter.
+It defaults to HEAD if you don’t provide one.
+You can use the ∧ and ~ commit name modifiers to specify a revision.
+HEAD^ would reset two commits, while `540ecb7~3` would reset to three commits before 540ecb7.

+git reset updates the repository and stages the changes for you to com-mit.
+This is useful when you notice an error in your previous commit and want to fix it.
+Add --soft when you want to stage all the previous commits but not commit them.
+This gives you a chance to modify the previous commit by adding to or taking away from it.
+The final option is --hard, and it should be used with care.
+It removes the commit from your repository and from your working tree.
+It’s the equivalent of a delete button on your repository with no “undo.”

 ### Demo reset repo về commit đầu tiên

 Chạy các câu lệnh sau